rafaelmm82/rsmt/README.md

 # rsmt
-Rapid Surrogate Modeling Toolbox (rsmt), is a data-driven surrogate modeling package and related tools focused on speed and easiness to create some initial model propositions in the proxy/surrogate/substitute problem domain.
+Reservoir Surrogate Modeling Toolbox (rsmt), is a data-driven surrogate modeling package and related tools focused on speed and easiness to create some initial model propositions in the proxy/surrogate/substitute problem domain for oil and gas reservoirs.

 ### simhand